MTG/dunya/README.md

 And on each client you run celery

     celery -A dunya worker -l info

-When you upgrade and there are database changes, you can run this to migrate them

-    fab updatedb

 To make a complete dump of the database to a file called `dunya_data.json` or to load it again, run